leaningtech/webvm/README.md

 From a local `git clone`

-- Download the `debian_mini` Ext2 image from [https://github.com/leaningtech/webvm/releases/](https://github.com/leaningtech/webvm/releases/).
+- Download the `debian_mini` Ext2 image from [https://github.com/leaningtech/webvm/releases/](https://github.com/leaningtech/webvm/releases/)
-	- You can also build your own by selecting the "Upload GitHub release" workflow option.
+	- You can also build your own by selecting the "Upload GitHub release" workflow option
-	- Place the image in the repository root folder.
+	- Place the image in the repository root folder
-- Edit `index.html`.
+- Edit `config_github_terminal.js`
-	- Uncomment the default values for `CMD`, `ARGS`, `ENV` and `CWD`.
+	- Uncomment the default values for `CMD`, `ARGS`, `ENV` and `CWD`
-	- Replace `DEVICE_TYPE` with `"bytes"`.
-	- Replace `IMAGE_URL` with the name of the Ext2 image.
-For example `"debian_mini_20230519_5022088024.ext2"`.
+	- Replace `IMAGE_URL` with the URL (absolute or relative) for the Ext2 image.
+For example `"/debian_mini_20230519_5022088024.ext2"`
-- Start a local HTTP server.
+- Build WebVM using `npm`, output will be placed in the `build` directory
+	- `npm install`
+	- `npm run build`
+- Start NGINX, it automatically points to the `build` directory just created
+	- `nginx -p . -c nginx.conf`
-- Enjoy your local WebVM.
+- Visit `http://127.0.0.1:8081` and enjoy your local WebVM

 # Example customization: Python3 REPL